nodemcu/nodemcu-firmware/docs/getting-started.md

 Below is a brief overview of building and running the simplest LFS-based system possible.

-To use LFS, start with a version of NodeMCU with `LUA_FLASH_STORE` set in `app/include/user_config.h`, and load it on the ESP8266 in the usual way (whatever that is for your set up).
+To use LFS, start with a version of the NodeMCU firmware with LFS enabled.
+See [the matrix](#task-os-selector) section "Build LFS enabled firmware" for how to do that.
+Load it on the ESP8266 in the usual way (whatever that is for your set up).

 Then build an LFS file system.
-This can be done in several ways, as discussed above; one of the easiest is to use `luac.cross -f -o lfs.img *lua` on the host machine.
-The file [lua_examples/lfs/_init.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/_init.lua) should definitely be included in the image, since it's the easiest way of registering the LFS modules.
+This can be done in several ways, as discussed above; one of the easiest is to use `luac.cross -o lfs.img -f *lua` on the host machine.
+Make sure to include a file named `hello_world.lua` with the following one line content: `print("Hello ESP8266 world!")`
+The file [lua_examples/lfs/_init.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/_init.lua) should definitely be included in the image, since it's the easiest way to integrate the LFS system.
 The `lfs.img` file can then be downloaded to the ESP8266 just like any other file.

-The next step is to tell the ESP8266 that the LFS file system exists.
-This is done with eg.  [node.flashreload("lfs.img")](../modules/node/#nodeflashreload), which will trigger a reset, followed by [node.flashindex("_init")()](../modules/node/#nodeflashindex) to register the modules; logging into the esp8266 and running the following commands gives an overview of the command sequence, given a main.lua file consisting of the line `print("LFS main() module")`
+The next step is to tell the ESP8266 that the LFS exists.
+This is done with [node.LFS.reload("lfs.img")](modules/node.md#nodelfsreload), which will trigger a reset, followed by [node.LFS._init()](modules/node.md#nodeflashindex) to better integrate LFS; logging into the esp8266 and running the following commands gives an overview of the command sequence.

 ```
 >
-> node.flashreload("lfs.img")
+> node.LFS.reload("lfs.img")
--- flashreload() triggers a reset here.
+-- node.LFS.reload() triggers one or two resets here.
-> print(LFS)
-nil
-> node.flashindex("_init")()
--- LFS is now initialised.
+-- Call the LFS hello_world.
-> print(LFS)
+> node.LFS.hello_world()
-table: 3fff06e0
+Hello ESP8266 world!
+-- DONE!

+-- now for some more insights and helpers
 -- List the modules in the LFS.
-> print(LFS._list)
+> print(node.LFS.list)
-table: 3fff0728
+function: 3fff0728
-> for k,v in pairs(LFS._list)  do print(k,v) end
+> for k,v in pairs(node.LFS.list())  do print(k,v) end
 1    dummy_strings
 2    _init
-3    main
+3    hello_world
--- Call the LFS main() module.
+-- integrate LFS with SPIFFS
+> node.LFS._init()
+-- We now can run and load files from SPIFFS or LFS using `dofile` and `loadfile`.
+> dofile("hello_world.lua")
+Hello ESP8266 world!
+-- `require()` also works the same way now.
+-- if there was a file called "hello_world.lua" in SPIFFS the that would be executed.
+But if there isn't a lookup in LFS is made.
+-- _init.lua also sets a global LFS as a copy of node.LFS.
+This is somewhat backwards compatibility and might get removed in the future.
-> LFS.main()
+> print(LFS)
-LFS main() module
+table: 3fff06e0
 >
 ```

 Note that no error correction has been used, since the commands are intended to be entered at a terminal, and errors will become obvious.

 Then you should set up the ESP8266 boot process to check for the existence of an LFS image and run whichever module is required.
-Once the LFS module table has been registered by running [lua_examples/lfs/_init.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/_init.lua) , running an LFS module is simple a matter of eg: `LFS.main()`.
+Once the LFS module table has been registered by running [lua_examples/lfs/_init.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/_init.lua) , running an LFS module is simple a matter of eg: `LFS.hello_world()`.

-[node.flashreload()](../modules/node/#nodeflashreload) need only be rerun if the LFS image is updated; after it has loaded the LFS image into flash memory the original file (in SPIFFS) is no longer used, and can be deleted.
+[node.LFS.reload()](modules/node.md#nodelfsreload) need only be rerun if the LFS image is updated; after it has loaded the LFS image into flash memory the original file (in SPIFFS) is no longer used, and can be deleted.

 Once LFS is known to work, then modules such as [lua_examples/lfs/dummy_strings.lua](https://github.com/nodemcu/nodemcu-firmware/tree/dev/lua_examples/lfs/dummy_strings.lua) can usefully be added, together of course with effective error checking.